cassiozen/mithryn-ttrpg/rules.md

 #### When a tag applies to an attack roll:

-- One of your damage dice automatically counts as a hit.
+- Reduce the oponent's Defense by your Rank.

 This represents how your character’s background, training, or knack makes their attack more effective in this particular situation.

-A player can all the tags that apply (ruled by the GM), but each tag counts only once per combat.

-Example: A PC with the tag Raised by Sailors is fighting on the deck of a ship.
-In this setting, the GM rules the tag applies, so one of the player’s weapon dice automatically counts as a hit.
+Example: A Rank 2 character with the tag Raised by Sailors is fighting on the deck of a ship.
+In this setting, the GM rules the tag applies, so the oponent's Defense of 8 is lowered to 6.

 ---